Physical Interpretation of the Derivative

 Dividing both sides by

-Just like stated above to compute the instantaneous speed the interval
+Just as stated above, to compute the instantaneous speed, the interval

-It has been customarily since the days of Euler use
+It has been customary since the days of Euler to use

 It’s desirable to have some short notation for the statement that we have evaluated the limit of as the values of